By Glen C. Strathy

 In summary: Although I haven't worked with this software for long, I can see it addresses many of the headaches I have experienced writing books in the past.
 What's more, it addresses them in a way that makes sense to me, the way I think many writers wish they could be addressed.
 So for the next big project I tackle, I intend to use Scrivener.

-If you would like to give Scrivener a try, you can download it FREE for 30 days by clicking on one of the following buttons.
-That should give you enough time to decide if it works for you.
+If you would like to give Scrivener a try, you can purchase it by clicking on one of the following buttons.
+The software currently costs around $40 US, which is quite inexpensive considering how many features it comes with.

 * In the interest of disclosure, I have decided to enter into an affiliate relationship with Literature and Latte, because I believe in the product and the small commission on any sales may help defray the costs of running this site.
 Rest assured, I wouldn't do this if I didn't think this was a great product (The potential sales from this little site are just not high enough to tempt me to compromise my integrity.)